Learn to Take Amazing Travel Snaps

 When thinking about settings the best thing you can do is learn about what you have got.
 If it is a point and shoot then learn what each setting does.
 Most have settings for indoors, low light and outdoors.
 Make sure you know when to use these settings.
 There are no perfect settings to take a photo but there can be wrong settings.
 So learn what each of them does.
 If you have a DSLR your horizons are massively widened but so are the settings.
 If you camera has a manual setting then learn to use it.
 Start by grasping a basic knowledge of Shutter speed, Aperture and ISO.
 There are plenty of YouTube tutorials showing you how to use these.
 All have an effect on the light and texture of a photo.
 The best tips to have are to leave it on auto if you are unsure.
 But when you get to grips with how to use light in the manual setting the world is your oyster.

-If you are comfortable with the manual setting them here are a few tips
+If you are comfortable with the manual setting then here are a few tips:

-- For people have a high shutter speed as they move and become blurry otherwise.
+- For photographing people, use a high shutter speed as they move and become blurry otherwise.

 - For scenery you can have a slow shutter speed.
 A slow shutter speed often makes things like a sunset look more glowing.